 Jackie Gutierrez-Jones is a freelance editor and writer based out of Miami, FL who covers food, drink, travel and parenting.
 When she’s not putting digital ink to paper, you can find her picking up absurdly heavy weights in a CrossFit box or giggling with her toddler.
 Follow her on Twitter at @jaxiscool.

-The best waterfront bars in Miami to check out right now
+The best waterfront and beach bars in Miami for drinks with a view

 The best diners in Miami to satisfy your greasy-spoon cravings

 Whether you’re calling it a greasy spoon or a hash house, one thing’s for certain—a Miami diner by any other name would still smell as gloriously delicious.
 Chalk it up to the aroma of fresh-brewed coffee wafting through the air and the unmistakable sizzle of eggs and bacon frying to perfection.
 Getting hungry, yet?
 You’re in luck, especially if you’re reeling from a long night of drinking at a South Beach club.
 The best diners in Miami are hotbeds for Miami’s best breakfasts, stellar drunk food in Miami and topnotch deli fare.
 Don’t forget to order your cup of mud.

 Five best tiki bars in Miami for tasty umbrella drinks